cortes-ciriano-lab/SComatic/docs/OtherFunctionalities.md

   --tmp_dir TMP_DIR     Temporary folder for tmp files
 ```

-## Getting the genotype for each unique cell for the variant sites
+## Computing the genotype for each cell at the variant sites

 ```
 python scripts/SingleCellGenotype/SingleCellGenotype.py --help